Alps / Dolomites / Italy

 June through Early October

-Pricing example for 6 days of hiking, 7 days of lodging & meals,
+Example for 6 days hiking, 7 days lodging & meals,

-price per person and based on group size of two,
+price / person based on group size of two,

 Single room supplement: